awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings-summary.md

     + **API** – the name of the API operation that was invoked and thus prompted GuardDuty to generate this finding\.
 **Note**
 These operations can also include non\-API events captured by AWS CloudTrail\.
 For more information, see [Non\-API events captured by CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-non-api-events.html)\.
+    + **User Agent** – The user agent that made the API request\.
+This value tells you whether the call was made from the AWS Management Console, an AWS service, the AWS SDKs or the AWS CLI\.
     + **ERROR CODE** – if the finding was triggered by a failed API call this displays the error code for that call\.
     + **Service name** – the DNS name of the service that attempted to make the API call that triggered the finding\.